 ASU offers an opportunity to build expertise in both sustainability and planning through a concurrent degree program in which students earn both a Master in Urban and Environmental Planning (MUEP) and a Master of Science in Sustainable Solutions (MSUS) in a 3 year period.

 Concurrent applicants will need to apply to each degree program separately, and must meet the admissions criteria for each program.
 If you are considering a concurrent degree you should apply to both programs as soon as possible, because course work in a degree program completed before admission to that degree program will not be counted towards the concurrent degree unless you are enrolled in both programs.

 If you are already enrolled in one program and are interested in pursuing the MSUS degree, you only need to complete the application for the second degree program.
 To facilitate the admissions process, let the advisor in your current program know that you are interested in earning concurrent degrees, and are applying to the second program.

 After being admitted

 After you have been admitted to both programs, notify both schools.
-Each school will then send a letter informing Grad College that you are enrolled in their respective degree program, and have approval to enter the concurrent degree program for Planning and Sustainability.
+Each school will then send a letter informing Graduate College that you have approval to pursue the concurrent degrees.
 The Graduate College will then register you in the Concurrent Degree Program.

 The concurrent degree curriculum is intended to be completed within 3 academic years.
 The concurrent degree requirements are as follows: